Project structure

 one feature across many directories.
 Organize by domain instead.

 • Keeping gofastr.yml around as a source of truth.
-It's a one-way on-ramp.
+It's an optional,

 the app still runs.